 A template, like any other script, can also use RDB variables without being sensitive to them.
-The invocation in that case would be "'rdb\get link.profile.1.iplocal'".
+The invocation in that case would be "'rdb\get link.profile.1.iplocal'" for shell script templates or luardb.get("link.profile.1.iplocal") for Lua templates.
 This is useful if a template controls a service.
 In such a case, the template is only sensitive to one variable (e.g. 'service.enabled'), but then uses further variables for configuring the service.